AshaTulsyan/BackPropagation-on-MNIST-Image-DataSet/README.md

 Weights were initialized randomly from Normal distribution with mean 0 and variance equal to 1/(fan-in), where fan-in is the number of inputs to a neuron.

 The architecture used has 1 hidden layers, 64 neurons in the hidden layer.
-The hidden layers have tanh activation functions, as specified in the task.
+The hidden layers has tanh activation functions, as specified in the task.
 The output layer has 10 neurons, each corresponding to 1 digit in MNIST.
 Softmax activation has been used for output layer, and a cross-entropy loss function has been used to observe model's behavior.

-Various experiments were conducted, changing the architecture of network - number of neurons in both the hidden layers.
+Various experiments were conducted, changing the architecture of network - number of neurons in the hidden layers.
 Early stopping method was used to determine the epoch at which validation accuracy is maximum, and those weights were used to test the model.

 Libraries used
 NumPy